apitally/apitally-js/README.md

 application.
 For further instructions, see our
 [setup guide for Fastify](https://docs.apitally.io/frameworks/fastify).

-_Note:_ The Apitally plugin requires the [`fastify-plugin`](https://www.npmjs.com/package/fastify-plugin) package to be installed.
+The Apitally plugin requires the [`fastify-plugin`](https://www.npmjs.com/package/fastify-plugin) package to be installed.